Finhabits-RetoFinanciero

 The 5498 calendar (issuance until June 1, 2026) responds to a practical reality: you can make contributions for tax year 2025 until mid-April 2026.
 Institutions wait to capture all retroactive contributions.
 Although you don’t need this form to file your return, it officially documents your contributions for IRS records and your own.

-What should I check before contacting support about a 1099 that hasn’t arrived?
+What should I check if my 1099 hasn’t arrived?

 Sources